 The University Induction Programme is currently delivered three times per academic year for Year 1 students.
 The Faculty and University induction sessions are a requirement for all new PGR students across the University, whether part-time or full-time.

 Students are required to attend meetings with their supervisors.
 These should be held monthly for full-time students less frequent for part-time.
 Supervision reports must be completed following each meeting by the student/supervisor(s), and sent to the relevant email address.
-The forms and email can be found on the Faculty Blackboard site.
+The forms and email can be found on Canvas, our virtual learning environment.

 Seminars and events

 We organise regular seminars for our PhD students covering a range of subjects including Preparation for Fieldwork.
 Students are also encouraged to attend Faculty-wide seminars.

 You are also encouraged to identify appropriate development opportunities, internally and externally, that will support your journey through your PhD.